Fee-only advisors for Social Security claiming strategy and retirement income integration.

 - Married couple: should we both delay, or split?

-- I'm a teacher with a pension — does WEP/GPO cut my benefits?
+- I'm a teacher or government worker — how does the WEP/GPO repeal change my benefits?

 - Ex-spouse benefit — when can I claim, and does my ex have to have claimed?